-- Something just doesn’t feel right: You know in your gut that something just feels off in your relationship even if you can’t quite explain it.
+You know in your gut that something just feels off in your (previously healthy) romantic relationship, even if you can’t quite explain it.

-- Your partner keeps bringing up another person: When someone is emotionally intimate with another person, they often can’t help themselves and mention this person all the time through little anecdotes and stories that seem way more interesting to them than they do to you.
+When someone is emotionally intimate with another person, they often can’t help themselves, and mention this person all the time through anecdotes and stories.
+Those often seem far more interesting to your partner than they do to you.

-- Your partner always seems to be on their phone: If your partner is constantly texting or DMing without being open about who they are in constant contact with, this may mean that they don’t want you to know what’s really going on.
+If your partner is constantly texting or direct-messaging without being open about who they are in constant contact with, this may mean they don’t want you to know what’s really going on.

-- Your partner doesn’t share much with you anymore: Since your partner is being emotionally intimate with someone else, they don’t need to share their highs and lows with you anymore—so they don’t.
+Because your partner is being emotionally intimate with someone else, they don’t need to share their highs and lows with you any longer — so they don’t.

-- Your partner seems less interested in you physically: If the emotional affair is turning into a crush or a romantic situation, your partner will likely pull away from sexual intimacy and be less affectionate with you.
+If the emotional affair is turning into a crush or a romance, your partner will likely pull away from physical intimacy, and be less affectionate with you.

 What to Do if Your Partner Has Been Emotionally Unfaithful

-If you suspect that your partner is having an emotional affair, don’t panic or jump to conclusions.
-While some situations may be tough to overcome, know that it’s natural for people in long term relationships to seek out intimacy, especially if that’s been lacking in your own relationship.
+If you suspect your partner is having an emotional affair, don’t panic or jump to conclusions.
+While some situations may be tough to overcome, know that it’s natural for someone in long-term, committed relationship to seek out intimacy, especially if that’s been lacking in your own partnership.

 Emotional cheating doesn’t need to be a relationship death sentence.
-However, depending on the nature of the affair, it could be necessary to move on.
+However, depending on the nature of the affair, it could be necessary for you to move on.

 Here’s a step-by-step process for handling the situation:

-You can’t solve a problem you don’t talk about, right?
-Be direct with your partner about feeling ignored.
+You can’t solve a problem that you don’t talk about, right?
+Be direct with your partner about their perceived lack of emotional attachment.
 You might say something like, “I feel lonely when we’re together and you spend time texting other people.”
-Then, offer a suggestion of creating some opportunities to connect without your phones.
+Then, suggest creating some opportunities to connect without your phones.

-Your partner’s response to this will be telling.
-If they get defensive and upset, you may realize that your needs are just not that important to them.
-If they’re willing to work together to make time to connect, you know your relationship has a chance.
+Your partner’s response will be telling.
+If they get defensive or upset, you may realize your needs are not that important to them.
+If they’re willing to work together to make time to connect — to make a real emotional investment — you know your relationship has a chance.

 There are no right and wrong answers here.
-What matters is that you come to an understanding with your partner about what you’re each comfortable with—or not—and that you can trust each other to respect those boundaries.
+What matters is that you come to an understanding with your partner about what you’re each comfortable with, and that you can trust each other to respect those boundaries.

 Next, it’s time to decide if you’re going to continue with your relationship.
-Whether or not your partner has officially admitted to emotional cheating, you need to decide if you’re able to get over the fact that they were intimate emotionally with someone else.
-You should evaluate their response to your feelings of distance and how much effort they have put in to remedy the situation.
+Whether or not your partner has officially admitted to emotional cheating, you need to decide if you’re able to get over their emotional intimacy with someone else.
+You should evaluate their response to your feelings of distance, and how much effort they have put in to remedy the situation.

-If your partner continues texting someone else every night while you’re watching TV or doesn’t seem interested in you physically or emotionally anymore, even after you’re tried to address the situation, it may be time to move on.
+If your partner continues to text someone else every night, or no longer appears interested in you, physically or emotionally, even after you’ve addressed the situation, it may be time to move on.

-If you decide to stay together, you and your partner should work together to understand the root cause of your distance from each other.
+If you decide to remain together, you and your partner should work to understand the root cause of your distance from each other.
 You might consider working with a therapist (together or separately) to help you rebuild intimacy and trust.
-Make a plan for rebuilding your closeness and check in with each other about your progress.
+Make a plan for rebuilding your closeness, and check in with each other about your progress.

 Feel Your Feelings

 Emotional cheating is a tough situation for the person on the receiving end of the affair.
-Don’t beat yourself up for your partner straying—sometimes people just grow apart and set the stage for someone else to emotionally swoop in.
+Don’t beat yourself up for your partner straying.
+Sometimes couples simply grow apart, setting the stage for someone else to emotionally swoop in.
 In many cases, the person having the affair doesn’t mean to get so caught up in things.
-Emotional affairs really can sneak up on people.
+Unlike physical affairs, emotional affairs can sneak up on those involved.

-What matters most is that you take care of yourself and try to reserve self-judgment and blame as you navigate this situation.
-Love really can conquer all so if you want to make things work with your partner after an emotional affair, know that it’s possible to come out the other side stronger and more connected than before.
+What matters most is that you take care of yourself, and try to reserve self-judgment and blame as you navigate this scenario.
+Love really can conquer all, so if you want to make things work with your partner after an emotional affair, know that it’s possible to come out the other side stronger and more connected.